Same-Day Repairs — Walk In Anytime

 3. Loose or Rattling Hands

 A displaced gear or hand pinion can cause loose movement and inaccurate timekeeping.
+This requires professional hand and marker alignment to fix properly.

 4. Loss of Power Reserve

 Automatic watches that stop quickly after taking them off may require lubrication, cleaning, or part replacement.
+A full mechanical watch service can restore proper power reserve.

 5. Physical Damage